 The Berkeley Haas School of Business is a small but dynamic powerhouse among MBA programs.
-Its proximity to a big metropolis (San Francisco), combined with the intimacy of a small college town (Berkeley, California), means that its students can enjoy the best of both worlds during their two years at school.
-Haas is renowned for its tight-knit student community fostered by its culture, location, and class size.
-Further, its closeness to Silicon Valley leads to almost one-third of Haas graduates joining the technology sector each year.
+Its proximity to the big metropolis of San Francisco, combined with the intimacy of a small college town of Berkeley, allows its students can enjoy the best of both worlds during their studies.
+Haas is renowned for its tight-knit student community fostered by its culture, location, and class size—the typical Haas class features approximately 350 students.
+The school’s closeness to Silicon Valley leads to almost one-third of Haas graduates joining the technology sector each year.
 Apart from the vibrant Berkeley Haas Entrepreneurship Program, the school also has an established health policy and management program (since 1948) and a thriving Center for Social Sector Leadership.
-Because the typical Haas class has fewer than 350 students, securing a coveted seat at the Berkeley Haas School of Business is not easy.
-But if you see yourself attending school in beautiful Berkeley, mbaMission offers a depth of resources and services to help you on your journey.
+If you see yourself attending school in beautiful Berkeley, mbaMission offers a depth of resources and services to help you on your journey.

 Berkeley Haas School of Business MBA Insider’s Guide